whompus/notes/K8s/cka.md

 ### Why back up etcd?

 `etcd` is the backend data storage solution for your kubernetes cluster.
-As Such, all your Kubernetes objects, applications, and configurations are stored in etcd.
+As such, all your Kubernetes objects, applications, and configurations are stored in etcd.

 Therefore, you will likely want to be able to back up your cluster's data by backing up etcd.
 If your etcd data is lost, you'll have to rebuild all your k8s applications by hand.